Coding a secure login system using php and mysql

 - We are going to connect to a database using the mysqli extension.

-- We are going to use mysql prepared statements when we query the database, so we don't need to worry of any SQL injection attack.
+- We will use MySQL prepared statements when querying the database, so we don't need to worry about any SQL injection attacks.

 Live demo

-Below i have a live demo of the login system that we are going to code.
+Below, I have a live demo of the login system that we are going to code.

 You can create a dummy account and play around with the demo.
 Make some errors, try to break the application.